threelittlemonkeys/lstm-crf-pytorch/sentence-classification/README.md

 # Sentence Classification

-This is a simple tutorial for sentence-level sequence labelling using the scripts here.
+This is a simple tutorial for sentence-level sequence labeling using the scripts here.

 1. Training and validation data should be formatted as below, sentence-label pairs separated by `\n` and documents by `\n\n`: